 Position near a window or under a grow light.
 The air pump runs 24/7 but uses less electricity than a phone charger.
 Place it on a folded towel to minimise vibration noise.

-Growers who want faster results than Kratky provides but are not ready to invest in a full bucket system.
+Best for: Growers who want faster results than Kratky provides but are not ready to invest in a full bucket system.
 The washing-up bowl is wide and shallow, which makes it excellent for growing a cluster of lettuce heads that need horizontal space rather than deep roots.

 The most visually impressive budget hydroponic system.
 A vertical stack of recycled bottles grows 4-8 plants in the footprint of a single bottle.
 This is perfect for growers with very limited horizontal space but a wall, railing, or hook to hang from.